Josh explains that job sharing options are important for dads and the cause of gender equality.

 In this exclusive interview, Josh Levs discusses the importance of paternity leave to gender equality in the workplace.

-This is what happens when men try to take paternity leave, Josh Levs explains.
+Josh Levs explains what happens all too often when men try to take paternity leave.

 Josh Levs joins The Diane Rehm Show to discuss the truth about dads, the ‘most misunderstood members of the modern American family.’

 The overwhelming majority of today’s dads value family over work, by far.
 Unfortunately, the CEOs of companies generally fall into the tiny subset of men who are the exceptions.

 Paternity leave cases are expected to keep increasing ‘as these social ideals continue to change with high-profile cases like that of Josh Levs, denied paternity leave by CNN, whose book about that experience ‘All In’ has brought a lot of attention to this issue.’

 In a unique moment for the United Nations, Josh Levs speaks about modern families, the workplace, myths about dads, and his book All In.

 All In by Josh Levs wins Nautilus Gold!

 An extensive interview with Josh Levs, translated into Portuguese, in Brazil’s top women’s magazine

 Josh Levs on one city’s vote to enact maternity leave, and the need for paid family leave nationwide